-The Internet of Things (IoT) has the potential to bring the next industrial revolution, transform society and establish a new ecosystem to serve not just humans but humanity.
+The Internet of Things (IoT) has the potential to bring the next industrial revolution, transform society and establish a new ecosystem to serve not just humans but humanity and transform the country into a Smart India.
 In an IoT-enabled world, people will receive uniquely personalised services on demand, while societies will benefit from optimised resource use with minimal impact on the environment.

 Interactions between humans and machines are on the verge of a radical shift with the potential to unlock immense possibilities facilitated through the concept known as the IoT.
 With simultaneous advances in technologies such as artificial intelligence (AI) and machine learning, these conversations can enable devices to anticipate, react, respond and enhance the physical world.

 The IoT is well-poised to usher in the next technological revolution since the time of the Internet.
 It has been drawing more and more attention as the world turns increasingly digital.
 There is no doubt about the value the IoT has unlocked so far and its potential to change lives.

 As the world gets increasingly connected, the global IoT spending is set to increase significantly over the coming years.
 Though there are still nagging security concerns with the IoT—that are yet to be addressed—a study by Cradlepoint (industry leader in cloud-delivered 4G LTE network solutions for businesses, service providers and government organisations) reveals that close to 70 per cent organisations have adopted, or plan to adopt, IoT solutions within the next year.
 Gartner forecasts 20.8 billion connected devices by 2020.
 Bain predicts the combined markets of the IoT will grow to about US$ 520 billion in 2021, more than double the US$ 235 billion spent in 2017 (Fig. 1).